Tanzania

 09.45-10.45 Lecture: Update on brucellosis (Dr. Schaefer)

-11.00-15.00 Rounds in Endulen hospital: focus on Maasai patients with brucellosis, malaria, TB and typhoid fever (Dr. Magdalen & Dr. Ben
+11.00-15.00 Rounds in Endulen hospital focusing on Maasai patients with brucellosis, malaria and TB (Dr. Eeditha)

 Drive to Octagon Lodge, Karatu (80 km)